janholstjensen/rdkit4excel/doc/INSTALL.md

 After changing this line you must run `RDKitXL_server.py` successfully to get the registry entries updated.

 After the registry update, you need to make the registered 64-bit COM service visible from Excel.
-Locate the following registry key:
+Start `regedit` and locate the following registry key:

 `HKEY_LOCAL_MACHINE\SOFTWARE\Classes\CLSID\{e4d5c553-ebc8-49ca-bacf-4947ef110fc5}`